Contentrain/contentrain-docs/content/en/users.md

 ![Add a new user](/images/add-user.png)

-When you add the user, a confirmation link will be sent to the user's e-mail address.
+When adding a new user, the confirmation link will be sent, which is a one-time token,  and the user should be accepted during the first login.